riatelab/bertin/README.md

 - **symbol_size**: if it is a dot layer, a number indicating the size of the symbol (default: 5)
 - **symbol_shift**: if it is a dot layer, use a value > 0 to switch symbols and avoid overlay (default: 0)
 - **symbol_iteration**: Number of iteration to shift symbols (default: 200)
+- **display**: Boolean to allow to show or hide the layer.
+This parameter has no effect on the calculation of the extent. (default: true)

 Parameters of the legend